Guadix: From the Moors to the Reconquista

 After 711 it rose to some importance as a Moorish fortress and trading station, renamed Wadi 'Ashi ("the Wadi of Acci", or "The Water of Life").
 According to Arab sources, the city was initially a rebel against the Umayyads, and after the Caliphate's decline, Guadix found itself located on the border between the territories of Zirids of Granada and those of the Banu Jayrán of Almería.
 The city was integrated into the Almoravid Empire and then by the Almohad Caliphate, which conquered al-Andalus and later left the peninsula, leading to Guadix becoming a territory of the Emirate of Granada.
 During this period, Guadix was home to Ḥamda bint Ziyād, one of medieval Granada's foremost women poets.
 The city was the site of the Battle of Guadix in January 1362 in which a small Castilian army was routed by the forces of Muhammed VI, Sultan of Granada.

 The civil wars in the kingdom of Granada turned Guadix into the capital of a short-lived kingdom ruled by Muhammad XIII of Granada: internal conflicts made the arrival of the Castillans easier, and the city surrendered without a siege to the kingdom of Ferdinand and Isabella in 1489.

 Modern

-By the end of the 19th century, Guadix had been famous for its cutlery; but its newer manufactures (chiefly earthenware, hempen goods, and hats) did not contribute to the city's economy significantly.
+By the end of the 19th century, Guadix had been famous for its cutlery, but its newer manufactures (chiefly earthenware, hempen goods, and hats) did not contribute to the city's economy significantly.
 Trade of wool, cotton, flax, corn and liqueurs took place in the city.
 The warm mineral springs of Cortes y Graena, once commonly frequented during the summer, are located roughly 10 kilometres west of Guadix.

 The novelist Pedro Antonio de Alarcón, author of El sombrero de tres picos, was born in Guadix in 1833.
 The 19th and 20th centuries saw a period of economic crisis for the town.
-Currently Guadix is a center of production of fruit (strawberries), cereals, vegetables, as well as a minor tourist center.
+Currently, Guadix is a center of production for fruit (strawberries), cereals, and vegetables, as well as a minor tourist center.